web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 It's very likely that WPT already has some tests for the feature (or at least the specification) that you're interesting in testing.
-In that case, you'll have to study what's already been done before starting to write new tests.
+In that case, you'll have to learn what's already been done before starting to write new tests.
 Understanding the design of existing tests will let you avoid duplicating effort, and it will also help you integrate your work more logically.